 4. Chic

-Budget: Mid-range (£20-30 pp)
+Mid-range budget (£20-30 pp)

-What to eat: Seafood dishes.
-Don't miss mango creme brulee and banana flambé (photos below)
+Don't miss creme Brule and banana flambé

 Kids: Highchairs available, kids’ menu available, delicious and nutritious soups available.